EyeOfPython/slpagora-rfcs/001-v2-protocol.md

     ])
     ```

-    A more detailed explanation can be found in this video: https://youtu.be/Ng2fspoWWUY
+    A more detailed explanation of the script can be found in this video: https://youtu.be/Ng2fspoWWUY
 3. vout ≥2: Arbitrary outputs for sending the remaining tokens/BCH back to the wallet

-The EXCH transaction is created second, and looks like this:
+The **EXCH transaction** is created second, and looks like this:

 Outputs:
 1. vout 0: OP_RETURN: The trade listing metadata: